Russia-Ukraine war’s impact on European tourism

 Russia-Ukraine War’s impact on European Tourism – final thoughts

 The invasion seems to have had fewer impact bookings than Covid did.
 While the west of Europe remains only lightly affected (according to Kenneth Kiesonski, CNBC), East European tourism will suffer considerably more.
-However, it is still too early to predict the forecast for the whole year.
+However, it is still too early to forecast the whole year.

 What do you think?
 Will you travel abroad this year, or will you stay at home?